stuartleeks/stuartleeks.com/content/posts/vscode-devcontainers-wsl.md

 [WSL 2 is going to be shipped in Windows 10 version 2004](https://devblogs.microsoft.com/commandline/wsl2-will-be-generally-available-in-windows-10-version-2004/) which will hopefully be released soon.
 Once this is released then hopefully Docker for Windows support for WSL will also come out of preview.

-The dependency on VS Code Insiders for running the latest Remote-Containers extension should go away when the next VS Code release lands.
-Based on the previous timings, hopefully that will be in the next week or so.
+~~The dependency on VS Code Insiders for running the latest Remote-Containers extension should go away when the next VS Code release lands.
+Based on the previous timings, hopefully that will be in the next week or so.~~ Now in the stable VS Code release :-)

 Once all the pieces above come out of preview, the remaining part is the 'experimental' piece.
 My understanding is that the team want to allow chance for these changes to be tested by early adopters (and who can blame them wanting to add verification of my code 😉) as well as smoothing out the rough edges.